How to Connect MCP Servers to Any AI Client — Claude, Cursor, VS Code, Windsurf, ChatGPT, and More

 role="DevOps Engineer",

-goal="Monitor and manage GitHub repositories",
+goal="Monitor and manage repositories",

 backstory="An expert agent.",